WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

    :alt: Simplified Lexicon Diagram

    Simplified Lexicon Diagram

+The dashed line between Codes and Major Concept says that there is a pointer connection between these files, but it's actually redundant as the same pointer can be found by going to the Expression file.

 For comparison, on page 18 of the `technical manual <https://www.va.gov/vdl/documents/Clinical/Lexicon_Utility/lextm2_0.pdf>`__, you can find the more complex VA diagram.